 2019 Call for Proposals for Region 7 Conference

 We are excited to announce the 2018 Region 7 Conference Call for Proposals will open August 15!
-The deadline to submit your proposal is October 13, 2018.
+The deadline has passed.

 To review proposal submission instruction read below and submit a proposal use the ONLINE SUBMISSION PORTAL!

 Criteria for selection of paper/presentation: Proposals will be evaluated based on relevance to current issues in advising, appeal to conference participants, creativity, ingenuity, and applicability for participants after the conference.
 We are seeking a wide range of presentation topics relating to academic advising from a variety of advising professionals in our region.